 Similar to top leadership skills, a list of three top management skills may depend more on the situation than anything else.
 So picking three top ones remains a risky task but yet one I was asked to perform recently.
 Here’s an… (read more)

-When something is free (free as in beer, not free as in speech1), how many of us are tempted to over-consume?
-What if we’re separated from the true cost of something by policy or tradition?
-Do we find ourselves over-consuming something… (read more)
+When something is free (free as in beer, not free as in speech[1.
+See Gratis versus libre and Richard Stallman‘s many thoughts on this.]), how many of us are tempted to over-consume?
+What if we’re separated from the true cost of something… (read more)

 I’d already been heavily involved in Unix/Linux for nearly twenty years by the time I found myself assigned as the leader/manager of the Windows Engineering team.
 Even some of my closest colleagues scoffed when they heard the news.
 How could… (read more)